-George Canning served a total of 119 days in 1827.
+George Canning was the shortest serving Prime Minister in British history.
+He served only 119 days in 1827.
 He was born on April 11th, 1770 to George Canning Sr. of Garvagh and Mary Ann Costello.
 His parents were not wealthy, and his father abandoned the family after his financial situation worsened.
 George Canning exhibited extraordinary intelligence and was adopted by his rich uncle, Stratford Canning, who was a wealthy merchant.
 Canning was well educated and graduated from Oxford in 1791 with a Degree in Law.

-Canning developed interest in politics.
+Canning developed an interest in politics.
 His uncle was a Whig and had developed friendships with other prominent Whigs most of whom were wealthy aristocrats.
-Canning, however, due to his poor background had an uncertain future in the Whig party.
+Canning, however, due to his poor background, had an uncertain future in the Whig party.